Multiplicative weight update method: Solving zero-sum games approximately (Oracle algorithm)

 Bailey and Piliouras showed that although the time average behavior of multiplicative weights update converges to Nash equilibria in zero-sum games the day-to-day (last iterate) behavior diverges away from it.

 Machine learning

 In machine learning, Littlestone and Warmuth generalized the winnow algorithm to the weighted majority algorithm.
 Later, Freund and Schapire generalized it in the form of hedge algorithm.
 AdaBoost Algorithm formulated by Yoav Freund and Robert Schapire also employed the Multiplicative Weight Update Method.

 Winnow algorithm

-Based on current knowledge in algorithms, multiplicative weight update method was first used in Littlestone's winnow algorithm.
+Based on current knowledge in algorithms, the multiplicative weight update method was first used in Littlestone's winnow algorithm.
 It is used in machine learning to solve a linear program.